 Traders are always looking for an edge, or advantage to tilt the odds in their favor.

 This is especially true when you’re selling credit spreads because the profits are limited to the income collected up front.
 You can’t count on a few huge winners to offset losses.
-Therefore it’s even more important to have positive expectancy.
+Therefore it’s even more important to develop a system for consistently identifying range-bound stocks.

 Technical analysis is one of the most common ways to achieve this.
 Support and resistance levels can influence where a stock moves, and where it stops moving.